edoswald/CirruslyCommerce/readme.txt

 = 1.4.3 =
 * **Refactor:** Changes help areas to reflect support forum location of plugin following WP Plugin Directory approval.
 A thank you to the Plugin Review team for their work!
 * **Fix:** API functionality that was broken following migration to SaaS model for Premium features has been restored.
 Subscribers must request an API key for access.
 (Pro/Pro Plus)
-* **Enhancement:** Ensured all advanced functionality is correctly passing through the service worker in encypted form for privacy.
+* **Enhancement:** Ensured all advanced functionality is correctly passing through the service worker in encrypted form for privacy.
 = 1.4.2 =
 * **Enhancement:** All scripts and styles are now dedicated external assets.
 * **Fix:** Standardized codebase naming conventions to prevent conflicts with other plugins (cc* and cw* to cirrusly).